Internet Provider Comparison Table

 Local Internet Insights for Charleston

-Charleston's 48,000 residents spread across neighborhoods like the East End, West Side, and South Hills create diverse internet needs, from state government workers requiring reliable video conferencing to students streaming educational content.
+Charleston's 48,000 residents spread across neighborhoods like the East End, West Side.
+South Hills create diverse internet needs, from state government workers requiring reliable video conferencing to students streaming educational content.
 The city's position as West Virginia's capital means steady demand for business-grade connections in the Capitol Street area where remote work has become standard for many professionals.

 Fiber availability in Charleston remains concentrated in newer developments around Kanawha City and select parts of the East End, with Frontier Fiber gradually expanding coverage.
 Cable providers Xfinity and Spectrum serve the majority of Charleston neighborhoods, offering consistent speeds that handle most household needs.
 The city's hilly terrain can impact wireless signal strength, making wired connections more reliable in areas like South Hills and St. Albans.